Does this sound familiar?

 - How can you avoid the Medicare benefit period expense?

 Medicare defines a benefit period as:

 - Plus any time you spend recovering in an inpatient rehabilitation facility,

 - Plus the 60 consecutive days immediately following your release.

 Benefit Periods Can Be Longer or Shorter Than Illnesses: The term “benefit period” only determines how you get billed.
 It does not mean the length of an illness or the length of time you are treated for a condition.
 That’s important to know.

 The Specific Length of Medicare Benefit Periods:

 Benefit Period Start: A Medicare benefit period will begin the first day you are admitted to a hospital.
 Emergency room visits don’t count unless you are admitted to the hospital directly from the ER.
-When you are first admitted to a hospital, you will have to pay your Medicare Part A deductible, which is currently $1,340.
+When you are first admitted to a hospital, you will have to pay your Medicare Part A deductible, which is $1,408 in 2020.
 Most popular Medicare Supplements will cover this cost for you.

 Benefit Period End: Your benefit period will officially end 60 consecutive days after your release from the hospital or from rehab.